Check out our program's APTA spotlight!

 Objectives:

-• Provide education and training to facilitate collaboration and provide opportunities to implement diversity, equity, inclusion, and accessibility for patients and within the broader health care community.
+- Provide education and training to to facilitate collaboration, widen perspectives, and increase accessibility for patients and within the broader healthcare community.

 Goal 2: Prepare the residents to meet the criteria for Specialist Certification in Orthopedics set by the American Board of Physical Therapy Specialists.